Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Mental Stimulation

 Activities that give your dog something to think through — problem-solving, learning, figuring things out.
-This often helps dogs who seem bored, frustrated, or restless.

 Sensory Enrichment